 In the eastern half of the United States, periodical cicadas, called Magicicada, come up out of the ground every 13 or 17 years when the ground warms up to 64 F. Often mistaken for locusts, which are technically grasshoppers, cicadas are large flying insects, about an inch and a half long, with black bodies, red eyes, and delicate wings.
 The Beltway area — Washington, D.C., Maryland, and Virginia — has its share of cicadas most years.

-In 2017, it seems a group of District cicadas emerged earlier than the 17-year life cycle suggested.
-Some experts claim climate change is to blame, others say the grouping of cicadas is looking to pioneer or accelerate their process to establish a new line or brood.
+In 2017, a group of District cicadas emerged earlier than the 17-year life cycle suggested.
+Some experts claim climate change is to blame, others say the grouping of cicadas were looking to pioneer or accelerate their process to establish a new line or brood.